Proving Mormonism is Christian

 Lautensack

 Amanda, those kind of comments are indeed designed as a dire warning for leaving the mormon church.
 When I left, the bishop called my wife to try to discuss with her the consequences of leaving mormonism.
-We got an anonymous letter with what can best be described as an “anti-[filtered profanity or slur]” book designed to scare those who would leave by condemning them to outer darkness.
+We got an anonymous letter with what can best be described as an “anti-anti-mormon” book designed to scare those who would leave by condemning them to outer darkness.
 Don’t fear the opinions of men, but fear the Lord and in that you will find wisdom.
 There were two things that were spiritually liberating when we left, drinking my first cup of coffee and getting the letter from Salt Lake revoking our mormon baptism and temple “blessings”.

 Amanda,